aedanli/Snake/README.md

 # Snake
-The classic Snake game built on MATLAB.
+The classic Snake game built in MATLAB.

 To run, simply add or navigate to path, then run in MATLAB.